smm3000/CV/README.md

 Whilst working at a large tech firm I was lucky enough to work with Tech/Product teams which sparked my interest in software development.
 I am passionate about learning different technologies and improving my skills as a developer.

+I am looking forward to sharing my skills and working as part of a team on interesting problems.

 ## Projects